UtrechtUniversity/ricgraph/README.md

 the [videos we have made to demonstrate Ricgraph](docs/ricgraph_example_use_videos.md), or the [publications, presentations and mentions of Ricgraph](docs/ricgraph_publications_presentations_mentions.md).

+Reference publication: Janssen, Rik D.T., Ricgraph: A Flexible and Extensible Graph to Explore Research in Context from Various Systems.
+January 2024.
+Submitted to SoftwareX. http://dx.doi.org/10.2139/ssrn.4712466.

 ## Why Ricgraph?

 Ricgraph can answer questions like: